ProgramKingAbel/alx-low_level_programming/0x00-hello_world/README.md

+# C COMPILATION PROCESS

-script runs file through preprocessor and save result into another file
+0-preprocessor script runs CPP and savex output to another file

+1-compiler runs compilation on preprocessed script to generate an object file